 What Is the PROMISe Portal?

-PROMISe (Provider Reimbursement and Operations Management Information System in an Electronic environment) is Pennsylvania’s centralized provider enrollment and claims portal.
+The PROMISe (Provider Reimbursement Operations Management Information System in electronic format) portal is the centralized provider enrollment gateway operated by the Pennsylvania Department of Human Services (DHS).

 Step-by-Step PA Medicaid Enrollment